Wicklow Lifeboat Station

 Wicklow Lifeboat Station is located at East Pier in the county town of Wicklow, County Wicklow, a harbour town at the mouth of the River Vartry, on the east coast of Ireland.

 A lifeboat was first placed at Wicklow by the Royal National Lifeboat Institution (RNLI) in 1857.

 The station currently operates the All-weather lifeboat, 13-33 Bridie O'Shea (ON 1340), on station since 2024, and a Inshore lifeboat, Dennis-Audrey (D-806), on station since 2017.

 History

 Even if there were no local lifeboats, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, made awards for Gallantry.
 In 1831, coastguard officer Lt.
 Thomas Dymock Jones Dabine, RN, and his team of six, tied ropes around themselves, entering the surf to get a line to the schooner Jane, wrecked off Wicklow harbour, eventually rescuing four people after two hours of effort.
 In 1839, coastguard officer Owen Jones and a team of seven swam out to the wreck of the brig Le Nouveau Destin, ashore off Co.
 Wicklow, and saved six people.
-Each was awarded the RNLI Silver Medal.
+Each officer was awarded the RNIPLS Silver Medal.